- Movie Reviews

 - Take Action

-Not suitable under 15; parental guidance for 15 year olds (sex scenes and references, nudity, coarse language)
+Not suitable under 15; parental guidance to 15 (sex scenes and references, nudity, coarse language)

 This topic contains:

 |Children under 15||Not suitable due to sex scenes and references, nudity and coarse language.|

 |Children aged 15||Parental guidance recommended due to sex scenes and references, nudity and coarse language.|

 |Children aged 16 and over||Ok for this age group.|